Digitisation is changing what people need from where they live – and we want to help shape that change.

 Germany’s society is changing.
 We are getting older, and new people coming in are making us more diverse.
 However, population trend forecasts should currently be handled with care.
 The consequences of migration, for example, are hard to predict reliably.
 The fact that German society is getting older, however, is pretty certain.

 It’s a paradox: although the German population is shrinking, the country needs more homes.
 This is particularly true of cities and conurbations.
 When planning living space, the number of people is barely relevant.
 The important figure is the number of households – older people in particular often live alone or in couples.
 According to the estimates from the Federal Statistics Office, the number of private households is on the rise: from around 40 million today to over 43 million in 2035.
 Germany also needs around 2.5 million adapted homes for seniors.
 At Deutsche Wohnen, we are adjusting to the consequences of demographic change.
 Over 99% of our homes can already be found in metropolitan regions.
 We also plan and build neighbourhoods designed for people’s needs – no matter their age.
 Most of our homes are one- or two-bedroom homes suitable for small households.
-As the owner of 89 nursing properties and as a shareholder in KATHARINENHOF Seniorenwohn- und Pflegeanlage Betriebs-GmbH, we make an important contribution to tackling the challenges of demographic change.
+As the owner of 78 nursing properties, of which 38 are managed by our subsidiaries KATHARINENHOF Seniorenwohn- und Pflegeanlage Betriebs-GmbH an PFLEGEN & WOHNEN HAMBURG GmbH, we make an important contribution to tackling the challenges of demographic change.